wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/5-monitor.md

 You can view a summary of the number of times that each flow succeeded or failed today, yesterday, and on previous days.
-You can also explore details about each run, like when it ran, how long each step took, and, if a step failed, why it failed.
+You can also explore details about each run, such as:

+- When it ran
+- How long each step took
+- If a step failed, why it failed

 ## Prerequisites

 - Install the Power Automate mobile app for [Google Android](https://aka.ms/flowmobiledocsandroid/?azure-portal=true) or [Apple iOS](https://aka.ms/flowmobiledocsios/?azure-portal=true) on a supported device.
 The screenshots in this unit were taken on the Apple iPhone version of the app, but the mobile app for Android and Windows Phone is similar.

-- If you have completed all of the Units in this Learning Path, you will have many flow runs available for review.
-If you don't already have a flow, you will want to create one now on the [Power Automate website](https://flow.microsoft.com/?azure-portal=true) before proceeding with this unit.
+- If you've completed all of the Units in this Learning Path, you'll have many flow runs available for review.
+If you don't already have a flow, you'll want to create one now on the [Power Automate website](https://flow.microsoft.com/?azure-portal=true) before proceeding with this unit.
 For easier testing, use a flow that you can trigger yourself instead of waiting for an external event.

 > [!TIP]
 > For testing, you can set up the flow with your personal email address.
 Then, when the flow is ready for real use, you can set it up with a different address (for example, your manager's).

 ## Show a summary of activity